Bangladesh's Amplified Coastal Storm Tide Hazard from Tropical Cyclones and Rising Sea Levels in a Warming Climate: Results

-Bangladesh's landfall TCs exhibit clear bimodal seasonality, typically active during the pre-monsoon period (April-May) and the post-monsoon period (October-December), but are relatively silent June–August) due to the strong vertical wind shear caused by the South Asian summer monsoon~\cite{wu2023unraveling}.
-Here, we further investigate how climate change affects such seasonal coastal flood regimes in severity (Figure~\ref{fig:fig5}) and frequency (Figure~\ref{fig:fig6}).
+Bangladesh's landfalling TCs exhibit a clear bimodal seasonality, with activity peaks during the pre-monsoon period (April–May) and the post-monsoon period (October–December).
+These periods are separated by a relatively silent phase from June to August, attributed to the strong vertical wind shear caused by the South Asian summer monsoon~\cite{wu2023unraveling}.